 Mobile device software installation requirements: iOS 9 or above; Android 4.4 or above

-If the remote control joystick control exhibits deviation (e.g., joystick does not operate, the gimbal is stuck in rotation, or abnormal bias to an angle), please enter the “Remote” interface.
-Switch to “Channel” and check the tilt, roll and pan values.
+If the remote control joystick control exhibits deviation (e.g., joystick does not operate, the gimbal is stuck in rotation, or abnormal bias to an angle), go to the built-in touchscreen and enter Remote.
+Switch to Channel and check the tilt, roll and pan values.
 If any value is not at the median, you need to calibrate the remote control joystick.
 When calibrating, please power off Ronin 2.

 Calibrating the Joystick

-1) Press, then press and hold the C1, and C2 buttons until the remote control emits a long beep.
-It will then then repeat three short beeps, indicating that calibration has begun.
+1) Press, then press and hold the C1, and C2 buttons until the remote controller emits a long beep.
+It will then repeat three short beeps, indicating that calibration has begun.